 - The Executor is stealing from the estate.
 Enough said.
 Definitely enough of a reason to remove an executor.

 - The Executor wasting or mismanaging assets of the estate.
 An executor makes bad decisions with the estate’s assets.
-Proving this can lead to removal of executor.
+Proving this can lead to the removal of an executor.

 - Misconduct.
 Doing something that makes it look bad for the executor to be in charge of the estate any longer.